Jose-augusto-git/ArteComics/wp-content/plugins/woo-cart-abandonment-recovery/readme.txt

 4. General settings for Email, Webhook (Coupon Code), GDPR

 == Changelog ==

+= Version 1.2.26 - Wednesday, 29th November 2023 =
+* Fix: Product's custom data options were not displayed in the abandoned order data.
+* Fix: Fixed the error warning if null value passed while using the PHP 8.1 version.

 = Version 1.2.25 - Thursday, 18th May 2023 =
 - New: Added new action `wcf_ca_before_trigger_webhook` before triggering webhook.